gruntjs/grunt-docs/grunt.event.md

 Even though only the most relevant methods are listed on this page, the full [EventEmitter2 API][ee2] is available on the `grunt.event` object.
 Event namespaces may be specified with the `.` (dot) separator, and namespace wildcards have been enabled.

+*Note that grunt doesn't yet emit any events, but can still be useful in your own tasks.*

 [ee2]: https://github.com/hij1nx/EventEmitter2

 <a name="grunt-event-on"></a>